konflux-ci/architecture/ADR/user-specified-tokens-build.md

 ## Context

-As a user, I would like to configure sensitive information/tokens/credentials for the build/test pipeline to consume as part of a partner task.
+As a user, I would like to configure sensitive information/tokens/credentials for the build/test pipeline to consume as part of a partner Task.

+## What is a Partner Task

+A Partner Task is a Tekton Task that is provided and maintained by a Red Hat Partner.
+However, this initiative also aims to enable Tekton Tasks contributed to the StoneSoup Build/Test Pipeline by different organizations inside Red Hat.

 ## Decision